The 20 Best Microphthalmia Doctors Near Me in Maryland, US

 English

-Alexander Katz is a Medical Genetics provider in Frederick, Maryland.
-Dr. Katz has been practicing medicine for over 15 years and is rated as an Experienced provider by MediFind in the treatment of Microphthalmia.
-His top areas of expertise are Spontaneous Coronary Artery Dissection (SCAD), Microphthalmia, and Ehlers-Danlos Syndrome (EDS).
+Alexander Katz is a Medical Genetics provider practicing medicine in Frederick, Maryland.
+He has been practicing medicine for over 16 years.
+Dr. Katz is rated as an Experienced provider by MediFind in the treatment of Microphthalmia.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Spontaneous Coronary Artery Dissection (SCAD), Microphthalmia, and Ehlers-Danlos Syndrome (EDS).

 Experienced in Microphthalmia